White men charged as video of attack on Black teens at pool goes viral

 Three white men have been arrested over the alleged assault of two Black teens at a resort in South Africa.

-In the video, the adult male can be seen strangling, slapping and putting one of the teens in a headlock and into the pool.
-The violence in the recording, which has since become viral, has prompted renewed demands for the nation’s leaders to address racism.
+In the footage, a man can be seen strangling, slapping and putting one of the teens in a headlock and into the pool.
+The violence has prompted renewed demands for the nation’s leaders to address racism.

+According to the two teenagers, the attackers told them the pool at Maselspoort Resort and Conference Centre was for “white people only,” The New York Times reports.

 Johan Nel, 33, and Jan Stephanus van der Westhuizen, 47, have since been arrested and charged with assault.
 A third unidentified individual faces attempted murder charges.